 Mirador Cruz del Condor

 Descending to deeper parts of the canyon, around a 1-hour drive from Chivay, you reach the Mirador Cruz del Condor.
-This iconic viewing platform is for amateur and professional birders, and the best spot in Colca Canyon to regularly observe the legendary Andean condor.
+This iconic viewing platform is ideal for both amateur and professional birdwatching, and the best spot in Colca Canyon to regularly observe the legendary Andean condor.

 The condor population is dwindling due to loss of habitat in parts of South America.
 But in Colca Canyon, visitors have the advantage of being able to see the birds at close range as they fly past the cliff-edges.
 May through December is the peak dry season for spotting condors in the region.